-In our example, we can declare Flash Shooting and Normal Shooting in Figure 2(b) to be specializations of Shooting in Figure 2(a).
-To do this, we remove Flash Shooting and Normal Shooting from the shared connector, and describe the specialization relations in a helper model like the one shown at right.
+In our example, we can declare Flash Shooting and Non-Flash Shooting in Figure 2(b) to be specializations of Shooting in Figure 2(a).
+To do this, we remove Flash Shooting and Non-Flash Shooting from the shared connector, and describe the specialization relations in a helper model like the one shown at right.
 We then incorporate this new model into the merge by describing how it overlaps with each of the models in Figures 2(a) and 2(b).

-That is, we map Shooting in the helper model to Shooting in Figure 2(a), and similarly, map Flash Shooting and Normal Shooting to the corresponding states in Figure 2(b).
+That is, we map Shooting in the helper model to Shooting in Figure 2(a), and similarly, map Flash Shooting and Non-Flash Shooting to the corresponding states in Figure 2(b).

-As illustrated above, helper models offer a mechanism for bridging gaps between models that may be at different
+As illustrated by the above example, helper models offer a mechanism for bridging gaps between models that may be at different levels of abstraction.
+Similar techniques are employed in [13] and [12] for dealing with conceptual discontinuities between models.